lucaong/minisearch/README.md

 ### Tokenization

-By default, documents and queries are tokenized splitting on non-word characters.
+By default, documents and queries are tokenized splitting on non-alphanumeric characters (accented characters and other diacritics are considered alphanumeric).
 No stop-word list is applied, but single-character words are excluded.
 The tokenization logic can be easily changed by passing a custom tokenizer function as the `tokenize` option: